 What's more, Pinterest is perfect for the creative industries as it's so visual.
 Think architecture, interior design, fashion, photography, product design, graphic design... you name it, Pinterest is an excellent resource for creative people.

-So how do you jump on the back of this phenomenon and make best use of Pinterest for yourself?
-The following tips will help you create a presence...
+So how do you jump on the back of this phenomenon?
+How do you benefit from Pinterest?
+The following tips will help you create a presence.

 Show people you're on there

-A great way to get started is to add a badge on your own website or blog to show people you're on Pinterest and link to your own account.
-You could also add 'Pin It' buttons on blog posts or product pages to show people that you encourage them to 'pin' and share your own content.
-To find everything you need, the social network has its own Goodies page where you can access and download badges, 'follow' buttons and social icons.
+A great way to get started is to add a badge on your website or blog to show people you're on Pinterest and link to your account.
+You could also add 'Pin It' buttons on blog posts or product pages to show people that you encourage them to 'pin' and share your content.
+The social network has its own Goodies page where you can access and download badges, 'follow' buttons and social icons.

 Be prepared to 'Pin'